Restricted type II maximum likelihood priors on regression coefficients: High-dimensional ANOVA

-The type II ML Bayes factor is consistent under $\mathcal{M}_1$ and is consistent for all $r \ge 1$ and consistent under $\mathcal{M}_2$ for $\tau^2 > [\log(r+1)-1]/r$.
-Again, the type II ML prior acts as a compromise between the normal prior and BIC but, unfortunately, it still has a region of inconsistency which the mixtures of normal priors avoid.
-The ML Bayes factor is available in closed form, however, whereas the mixture of normals Bayes factors generally are not.
+The type II ML prior acts as a compromise between the normal prior and BIC but, unfortunately, it still has regions of inconsistency which mixtures of normal priors avoid.
+However, the type II ML Bayes factor is available in closed form, whereas the Bayes factors that stem from using mixtures of normals generally are not.

+PBIC and PBIC*, which are prior-based versions of BIC that are defined and studied in \cite{bayarri2019prior}, are consistent under $\mathcal{M}_1$ for all $r \ge 1$, but inconsistent under $\mathcal{M}_2$ for $\tau^2 < [\log 2 + \log(r+1)-1]/r$.
+That is, under $\mathcal{M}_2$, the region of inconsistency of PBIC and PBIC* contains the region of inconsistency of the restricted type II ML prior.
+On the other hand, our type II ML prior is inconsistent under $\mathcal{M}_1$ for $r = 1$, while PBIC and PBIC* are not.
+Therefore, in this example, the type II ML prior discussed here is more favorable to $\mathcal{M}_2$ than PBIC and PBIC*.